Introduction

 Handling Different Event Types

-The configuration handles different event types as follows:
+The configuration handles different event types as follows:- INSERT: New records are added to Pinot.

 - MODIFY: Existing records are updated using the upsert configuration.